httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 While this is not an issue for short queries, it can become one for larger query terms, or ones which need to sustain a high rate of requests.
 Additionally, some HTTP implementations limit the size of URLs they support -- although modern HTTP software has much more generous limits than previously (typically, considerably more than 8000 octets, as required by {{!I-D.ietf-httpbis-semantics}}.

-In these cases, an application using HTTP might consider using POST to express queries in the request body; doing so avoids encoding overhead and URL length limits in implementations.
+In these cases, an application using HTTP might consider using POST to express queries in the request's content; doing so avoids encoding overhead and URL length limits in implementations.
 However, in doing so it should be noted that the benefits of GET such as caching and linking to query results are lost.
 Therefore, applications using HTTP that feel a need to allow POST queries ought consider allowing both methods.

 Applications should not change their state or have other side effects that might be significant to the client, since implementations can and do retry HTTP GET requests that fail.
 Note that this does not include logging and similar functions; see {{I-D.ietf-httpbis-semantics, Section 7.2.1}}.

-Finally, note that while HTTP allows GET requests to have a body syntactically, this is done only to allow parsers to be generic; as per {{I-D.ietf-httpbis-semantics, Section 7.3.1}}, a body on a GET has no meaning, and will be either ignored or rejected by generic HTTP software.
+Finally, note that while HTTP allows GET requests to have content syntactically, this is done only to allow parsers to be generic; as per {{I-D.ietf-httpbis-semantics, Section 7.3.1}}, content on a GET has no meaning, and will be either ignored or rejected by generic HTTP software.

 ### OPTIONS